-(1) Grant date fair value of restricted stock awards granted during 2009.
+(2) Grant date fair value of restricted stock awards granted during 2010.

-(2) Includes (i) value of benefits in the form of 401(k) contributions, health, life and disability insurance premiums paid by the Company in 2009 and (ii) value of dividends received or earned in respect of each executive officer's restricted stock awards received in 2009.
+(3) Includes (i) value of benefits in the form of 401(k) contributions, health, life and disability insurance premiums paid by the Company in 2010 and (ii) value of dividends received or earned in 2010 in respect of each executive officer's unvested restricted stock awards.

-(3) Grant date fair value of restricted stock awards granted during 2008.

-(4) Includes (i) value of benefits in the form of 401(k) contributions, health, life and disability insurance premiums paid by the Company in 2008 and (ii) value of dividends received or earned in respect of each executive officer's restricted stock awards received in 2008.
+- (4) Grant date fair value of restricted stock awards granted during 2009. - (5) Includes (i) value of benefits in the form of 401(k) contributions, health, life and disability insurance premiums paid by the Company in 2009 and (ii) value of dividends received or earned in 2009 in respect of each executive officer's unvested restricted stock awards. - (6) Grant date fair value of restricted stock awards granted during 2008. - (7) Includes (i) value of benefits in the form of 401(k) contributions, health, life and disability insurance premiums paid by the Company in 2008 and (ii) value of dividends received or earned in 2008 in respect of each executive officer's unvested restricted stock awards. - (8) "CIO" stands for Chief Investment Officer.